 Please be assured that all responses provided to this questionnaire are anonymised for the purposes of evaluation and treated with the strictest confidence.
 No names will be assigned to the results.
 Please be completely honest in your replies.
 Hull 2017 and all evaluation partners adhere to the Market Research Society's Code of Conduct and follow the data protection principles set out in the Data Protection Act 1998.

-By taking part you will be entered into a free prize draw to win Hull 2017 merchandise.
+By taking part you will be entered into a free prize draw to win a £50 shopping voucher.

 Which of the following Back to Ours shows did you attend?